Rangers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in seven of their past 10 games and won five of those contests.
+- The Rangers have played as the favorite in seven of their past 10 games and won six of those contests.

-- In their last 10 games with a total, the Rangers and their opponents are 8-2-0 when it comes to hitting the over.
+- When it comes to hitting the over, the Rangers and their opponents are 7-3-0 in their last 10 games with a total.

-- There has not been a spread set for any of the Rangers' last 10 games.
-Texas games have finished above the total three consecutive times, and the average total in this streak was 8.8 runs.
+- Sportsbooks have not set a spread for any of the Rangers' last 10 games.

 Explore More About This Game